kernelkit/infix/doc/discovery.md

 #### Netbrowse service to find all your devices

-Infix provides a *netbrowse* facility, where services advertised via mDNS are collected and presented via a web portal at *network.local*.
+Another mDNS alias that all Infix devices can advertise is *network.local*.
+This is a web service which basically runs avahi-browse and displays a table of other Infix devices and their services.

 ![Netbrowse Service - network.local](img/network-local.png)

-When multiple Infix units are present on the LAN, *network.local* will likely resolve to the first unit that appeared.
+With multiple Infix devices on the LAN, one will be your portal to access all others, if it goes down another will take its place.

 To disable the netbrowse service, the following commands can be used:
 ```